When it comes to tax strategy, from the view of any level of government, we must think about what we are trying to achieve.

 If the goal of a tax is to raise some level of revenues to pay for agreed levels of services, the taxing authority should first determine what services the public is willing to pay for.

 Then it should design a tax with full consideration of the effectiveness and equity of those taxes.
-Those topics will be discussed over the next two articles.

 If instead, the primary goal is to provide economic support during recessionary times, the taxing authority must minimize tax revenues and promote the most spending it can afford.
-The discussion next week should enlighten that approach.